Nautical Charts

 Depth, Datum, and Soundings

-Every depth number (sounding) on a chart is measured from a reference level called the chart datum.
-In the US and many countries, this is Mean Lower Low Water (MLLW) โ the average of the lower of the two daily low tides.
-This means chart depths represent the minimum water you can generally expect.
-Actual water depth at any moment is the charted depth plus the tide height at that time.
+Every depth number, or sounding, on a nautical chart is measured from a reference level called the chart datum.
+In the United States and many other countries, this reference is Mean Lower Low Water (MLLW) โ€” the average height of the lower of the two daily low tides.

 Charted depth at the harbor entrance: 8 feet.
 Current tide height above datum: 3.5 feet.
 Actual depth now: 8 + 3.5 = 11.5 feet.